lawrencek1992/crawler_script/README.md

 ## Problem Solving Approach

 When I first read this problem *(see CrawlerCodingChallenge.txt)*, I assumed I would be using [Selenium Webdriver](https://www.selenium.dev/documentation/webdriver/) to solve it.
-I anticipated a basic html structure like this:
+I anticipated a basic html structure like this for the wiki:

 ```
 <html>